Conditions of Service in Academies, Free Schools and Independent Schools in England

-The NASUWT has the interests of academy and independent school members at heart as much as those in the maintained sector.
-Academies, Free Schools and independent schools do not have to abide by the School Teachers’ Pay and Conditions Document, the Conditions of Service for School Teachers in England and Wales - commonly known as the ‘Burgundy Book’, or other terms and conditions negotiated nationally for school teachers and support staff.
-They may make their own decisions concerning the level of teachers' pay.
+The NASUWT has the interests at heart of members working in an academy, free school or independent school as much as those in the maintained sector.
+Academies, free schools and independent schools do not have to abide by the School Teachers’ Pay and Conditions Document (STPCD), the Conditions of Service for School Teachers in England and Wales - commonly known as the ‘Burgundy Book’, or other terms and conditions negotiated nationally for school teachers and support staff.
+They may make their own decisions concerning teachers' conditions of service and the level of pay.

 However, where an academy replaces an existing school(s) there will usually be a transfer of an undertaking under the Transfer of Undertakings (Protection of Employment) Regulations 2006 (TUPE) (new window).
 In such cases, staff of the closing school(s) who have a substantive contract at the point of closure will have the right to transfer to the academy on their existing terms and conditions, as set out in the School Teachers’ Pay and Conditions Document.

-NASUWT advice for members on Pay in Maintained Schools in England will be relevant, in most situations to those who are subject to such a TUPE transfer to an academy.
-This includes the Union's Salary Cards and advice and information on pay, threshold and upper pay spine progression and school reorganisation through the review of staffing structures.
-For all other teachers working in an academy, free school or independent school this information can be used as a benchmark against which their employer's proposals can be measured regarding pay and related issues.
-The NASUWT also provides advice on Conditions of Service in Academies, Free Schools and Independent Schools in England and has recently produced a Practical guide for members in academies on appraisal/performance management.
+NASUWT advice for members on Conditions of Service in Maintained Schools in England will be relevant, in most situations to those who are subject to such a TUPE transfer to an academy.
+This includes the Union's advice on the School Teachers' Pay and Conditions Document and the Conditions of Service for School Teachers in England and Wales (Burgundy Book).
+For all other teachers working in an academy, free school or independent school this information can be used as a benchmark against which their employer's proposals can be measured regarding conditions of service related issues.
+The NASUWT also provides advice on Pay in Academies, Free Schools and Independent Schools in England.

 The advice below is relevant to all teachers working in academies, free schools and independent schools.
 It relates to:

 - Collective Agreements and HR Policies and Procedures

 - Family Friendly Rights